OPERS Medicare Connector

 David and Eleanor are over 65 and married.
 David is an OPERS retiree.
 Last year, David enrolled in a medical plan through Via Benefits and set up recurring reimbursement for his Medicare Part B premiums.
 David and Eleanor have car and life insurance through a family broker and decide to use this same broker to enroll in new health care plans for the upcoming year.

-Because David did not enroll in health coverage through Via Benefits and Via Benefits is no longer his Agent of Record, David is not eligible to receive monthly allowances into his existing HRA.
+Because David did not enroll in medical coverage through Via Benefits and Via Benefits is no longer his Agent of Record, David is not eligible to receive monthly allowances into his existing HRA.
 This means he can no longer receive new allowances; however, he can still access the account to exhaust the remaining account balance.

 Should David choose to re-enroll in a medical and/or prescription drug plan through the Connector next year, he may be subject to medical underwriting and could be denied future medical coverage.